ClementNerma/Rave/docs/books/hybrid.md

 ### Dynamic typecasting

-An alternative to `cast!<T>` is the `dynamic_cast!<T>` macro.
+An alternative to `cast!<T>` is the `dynamic_cast!<T>` flex.
 It works the same way, except it uses the sub-typing scheme: if the real type of the provided data is the template or one of its children classes, it'll work, else it'll return a `NULL` pointer.
 Here is an example:

 ```sn
 class A {}